• Who We Are

 1. Voting Membership

-In order to be considered by the Consortium’s Board of Trees for voting membership, an institution must be nominated and it must be a regionally accredited college or university located in the National Capital Region which includes the District of Columbia; Maryland—Montgomery County and Prince George’s County; and Virginia—Arlington County, VA, Fairfax County, VA, Loudoun County, VA and Prince William County.
+In order to be considered by the Consortium’s Board of Trustees for voting membership, an institution must be nominated and it must be a regionally accredited college or university located in the National Capital Region which includes the District of Columbia; Prince George’s County, Maryland; and Arlington, Fairfax, Loudoun, and Prince William counties in Virginia.
 The presidents of the voting member institutions comprise the Consortium’s Board of Trustees.

 Voting members receive a number of members services including but not limited to: